 From there, you can search for an influencer that has an active presence on those social media platforms, and looks like the audience you wish to target.
 “You need someone that others can visualize themselves as when doing the activities that you’re selling,” Vanessa says.

-Finding the right travel influencer
+How to find the right travel influencers

 With the popularity of influencer marketing rising, it’s gruelling having to sift through unlimited options to find the perfect fit.
 However, most travel influencers fall into a niche the same way your travel brand does — which has helped them build a significant following.
 So to narrow down your choices, you can start by searching within your niche.